 Blackmail is an age-old form of extortion empowered by a threat of disclosing sensitive information.
 Blackmail is common among public officials, the entertainment industry, and the financial industry.

 Think “insider information.”

 If a person’s career can be destroyed, them embarrassed, or a company destroyed as a result of the disclosure of sensitive information, the leverage for extortion exists.

 Extortion & Federal Criminal Charges: Defending You

-When defending a person or persons accused of extortion we have a number of defense strategies at our disposal.
+When defending a person or persons accused of extortion, we have several defense strategies at our disposal.
 Many times there is insufficient evidence available to the prosecution, hindering their case.

-In some cases, people are extorted on the basis of a threat to accuse them of extortion, a form of black-mail with dynamic evidence.
+In some cases, people are extorted based on a threat to accuse them of extortion, a form of blackmail with dynamic evidence.
 In some cases, claims of extortion aren’t correctly prescribed, leaving legitimate business practices clear of wrongdoing.

-If you think you’re under investigation for extortion, or if you’ve been arrested, we can help.
-The Law Offices of Tad Nelson & Associates is a full service criminal defense law firm based in Houston, TX.
-Our law firm is led by veteran criminal attorney Tad Nelson, and former federal prosecutor Amber Spurlock.
+If you think you’re under investigation for extortion, or if you were arrested for the crime, we can help.
+The Law Offices of Tad Nelson & Associates is a full-service criminal defense law firm based in Houston, TX.
+Our law firm is led by veteran criminal attorney Tad Nelson and former federal prosecutor Amber Spurlock.